St. Louis Cardinals minor league players: Skylar Hales

 Skylar Dhiraj Hales (born October 24, 2001) is an American professional baseball pitcher in the St. Louis Cardinals organization.

 Hales attended Reno High School in Reno, Nevada.
 Undrafted out of high school, he attended Santa Clara University to play college baseball for the Broncos.
 He enjoyed his best collegiate season as a junior in 2023, going 6–5 with a 3.42 ERA and 69 strikeouts over 55 1/3 innings.
 Hales participated in the 2023 MLB Draft Combine.
 He was selected by the Texas Rangers in the fourth round of the 2023 MLB draft and signed with them for a $565,000 signing bonus.

 Hales split his debut professional season of 2023 between the ACL Rangers of the Rookie-level Arizona Complex League and the Down East Wood Ducks of the Low-A Carolina League, going a combined 0–1 with a 4.22 ERA and 11 strikeouts over 10 2/3 innings.
 He opened the 2024 season with the Hickory Crawdads of the High-A South Atlantic League, going 1–0 with a 4.39 ERA and 35 strikeouts over 26 2/3 innings.
 He was promoted in June to the Frisco RoughRiders of the Double-A Texas League.
 Over 24 relief appearances with Friso, Hales went 3-0 with a 2.10 ERA.
 He opened the 2025 season with Frisco and was promoted to the Round Rock Express of the Triple-A Pacific Coast League in June.

-On July 31, 2025, Hales (alongside Mason Molina and international bonus pool money) was traded to the St. Louis Cardinals in exchange for Phil Maton.
+On July 31, 2025, the Rangers traded Hales, Mason Molina and international bonus pool money to the St. Louis Cardinals in exchange for Phil Maton.